axis7818/axis7818.github.io/content/blog/learning-rust.md

 I worry about the **accessibility** of programming.
 Learning to code had been very accessible to people, only requiring a computer and an internet connection.
 While there are cheaper AI pair programmers and GitHub Copilot has a free tier, it is still expensive to get "quality and quantity" use out of AI pair programmers.

 And, I worry that the **craftsmanship** of computer programming will lose value.
 Although admittedly, this one makes me sound like a horse in the age of the automobile.

+# Takeaways

+Taking the time to learn a new programming language and complete a full end-to-end project was a fun exercise.
+Putting an intentional effort into using an AI pair programmer in this context let me evaluate GitHub Copilot as a tool without the pressures of deadlines or scrutiny of others.
+And, this has given me motivation for starting or completing other side-projects to satisfy my desire to build Software outside the context of my day job.

+Building on my new knowledge of Rust, I plan on exploring [game development with Bevy](https://bevyengine.org/) or [cross-platform app development with Tauri](https://v2.tauri.app/).
+I am also interested in evaluating [Continue](https://www.continue.dev/) with local [Ollama models](https://ollama.com/) as a more accessible AI pair programmer alternative.